 - State income tax: 4.55% flat rate

 The state of Utah has a single personal income tax, with a flat rate of 4.55%.
-Sales taxes in Utah range from 4.85% to 9.50%, depending on local rates.
-Homeowners in Utah also pay exceptionally low property taxes, with an average effective rate of just 0.55%.
+Sales taxes in Utah range from 4.85% to as high as 12.35%, depending on local rates.
+Homeowners in Utah also pay exceptionally low property taxes, with the typical homeowner paying just 0.49% of their home value in taxes each year.
 Overall, taxpayers in Utah face a relatively low state and local tax burden.
 Depending on where you live in Utah, your level of tax burden can vary a bit.

 Utah Income Taxes